safakozdek/Remote-Controller/README.md

 # To Use
-You need two computers that are connected to same local area network.
+You need two computers that are connected to the same local area network.

 # Usage
 1. Run server.py on your remote computer.